 [NB.
-FHS1 topics are covered in Weeks 4-8; weeks 1-3 will deal with FHS2 topics]
+These FHS1 topics are covered in Weeks 4-8; weeks 1-3 will deal with FHS2 topics, but expect all lectures to be relevant to both papers]

-Lecturers: Dr Inge Daniels, Dr Thomas Cousins, Dr Thomas Hendriks, Dr Elizabeth Ewart, and Dr Dace Dzenovska
+Lecturers: Prof. David Gellner, Dr Thomas Cousins, Dr Ina Zharkevich, Dr Elizabeth Ewart, and Dr Nayanika Mathur

-- 22. Architecture and Infrastructure (ID)
+- 22. Modernity (DG)

-- 23. Animals and Anthropology (TDC)
+- 23. Anthropology of Epidemiology and Epidemics (TDC)

-- 24. Queer(ing) Kinship (TH)
+- 24. Social Suffering and Dark Anthropology (IZ)

 - 25. Ontology (EE)

-- 26. Sociality (DD)
+- 26. Anthropology of the Anthropocene (NM)

-- How does anthropology distinguish the biological and social in kinship? - What is the relative importance of rules of descent in the world's societies? - What are the forms of marriage alliance and how are they best understood? - How do relationship terminologies relate to social structure? - What can anthropology contribute to understanding new reproductive technologies? - Is a consideration of gender relations important to the analysis of kinship? - In some societies each individual belongs to their father's natal group, which is not their mother's, while in others it is vice versa.
-What significance do you attach to the difference? - Consider with the aid of examples what difference the increase in gender awareness over recent decades has made to archaeology and/or anthropology. - Economics is sometimes called 'the dismal science'.
+- How does anthropology distinguish the biological and social in kinship? - What can anthropology contribute to understanding new reproductive technologies? - Is a consideration of gender relations important to the analysis of kinship? - Consider with the aid of examples what difference the increase in gender awareness over recent decades has made to archaeology and/or anthropology. - Economics is sometimes called 'the dismal science'.
 Using empirical data argue the case that economic anthropology is an exciting and attractive field. - How helpful is it to think of human behaviour in terms of individual maximisation? - Identities come in many forms, ranging from member of the human race down to spouse (or the like).
 Choose some intermediate level of identity and consider how it can best be conceptualised. - 'The nation-state is an idea that transcends politics.'
-Discuss. - What differences would you expect to find between the views of the past held by lay members of a society and those held by an archaeologist/anthropologist studying the same society? - What attitude should we nowadays adopt towards 'evolutionism'? - How would you set about constructing a typology of modes of social organisation? - Can people ever hope to escape the power structures that govern society? - Select one theory or theoretical approach that relates to the analysis of society and that you either particularly favour, or particularly dislike, and justify your attitude. - Discuss some ways in which male and female patterns of discourse may vary. - To what extent is sexuality, like gender, a social construct? - How may the moral implications of exchange vary from society to society? - What links may there be between ideas of parenthood and social structure? - Discuss some common metaphors of community other than that of the 'house' - Discuss the relevance of boundaries for maintaining ethnic identity. - What utility is the notion of 'ethnicity'? - Who owns the past? - What challenges does globalisation introduce to archaeology and/or anthropology? - How do notions of the human person vary? - In order to understand the present you need to know about the past.
+Discuss. - What differences would you expect to find between the views of the past held by lay members of a society and those held by an archaeologist/anthropologist studying the same society? - What attitude should we nowadays adopt towards 'evolutionism'? - How would you set about constructing a typology of modes of social organisation? - Can people ever hope to escape the power structures that govern society? - Select one theory or theoretical approach that relates to the analysis of society and that you either particularly favour, or particularly dislike, and justify your attitude. - Discuss some ways in which male and female patterns of discourse may vary. - To what extent is sexuality, like gender, a social construct? - How may the moral implications of exchange vary from society to society? - What links may there be between ideas of parenthood and social structure? - Discuss some common metaphors of community other than that of the 'house'. - Discuss the relevance of boundaries for maintaining ethnic identity. - What is the utility of the notion of 'ethnicity'? - Who owns the past? - What challenges does globalisation introduce to archaeology and/or anthropology? - How do notions of the human person vary? - In order to understand the present you need to know about the past.
 How true is this with regards to our understanding of anthropology?